friemen/reactnet/README.md

 * `(values rvts)` returns a seq of values from a seq of RVTs.

-The link function can add the following entries
+The link-function can add the following entries

 ```
   :output-rvts         A seq of RVTs that will get delivered
   :no-consume          True if the preceding link evaluation
                        does not cause consumption of the input
+  :dont-complete       A seq of reactives that must not be completed
+                       automatically
   :exception           Exception, or nil if output-rvts is valid
   :add                 A seq of links to be added to the network
   :remove-by           An unary predicate that matches links to be
                        removed from the network
 ```

-Essentially the link function tells the algorithm
+Essentially the link-function tells the algorithm
 * which values to deliver to other reactives (`:output-rvts`),
 * which new links to add to the network (`:add`),
 * which links to remove from the network (`:remove-by`).